-Students are required to complete the service learning form (available in the School Counseling Office and online at (https://www.sau63.org/WLC).
+Students are required to complete the Service Learning Form (available in the School Counseling Office and online.
 The form requires the student to reflect on his/her service and to share his/her thoughts in writing.
 WLC students are expected to produce at a minimum a well-written paragraph for this section.
 Service learning credit can be delayed if this section is not completed satisfactorily.